-Knowing the implications of a security breach can help you understand where you should focus your efforts, and to develop a plan if it ever happens to you and your business.
+This can help you understand where you should focus your efforts, and to develop a plan if a breach ever happens to your business.

 - 46% of cyber breaches impact businesses with fewer than 1,000 employees.